-Form C2: School Social Worker Informal Observation Form (1)

-Teacher: Click here to enter text. valuator: Click here to enter text. • ate of Observed Practice: Click here to enter a date. ate Form C2 Provided to Employee:Click here to enter a date.
-Evidence of Planning & Preparation/Professional Responsib Click here to enter text. ilities (Domain 1 & 4): General Observations Specialists Actions: Specialist spent most of the time Stakeholders Behaviors: Stakeholders spent most of the time Click here to enter text.
-Click here to enter text.
-Observations of the Environment Components Evidence, Examples, Suggestions, Notes, Directives ZA.
-Respect and Rapport ☐ School social workers interactions consistently model sensitivity ar provide a warm and caring environment. ☐ SSW is highly respectful of the cultural and developmental differences among individuals and groups of students. ☐ SSW shares information with students, families, and staff Click here to enter text.
-2B.
-Organizes and Manages Time, Routines, and Procedures Click here to enter text. □ Evaluations are on time. □ Paperwork is completed prior to the meeting and turned in. □ School social worker has a schedule for meeting with students and adheres to it and/or makes alternate arrangements.
+Form C2: School Social Worker Informal Observation Form (1) Teacher: Evaluator: School/Position/Subject: Date of Observed Practice: Date Form C2 Provided to Employee: Evidence of Planning & Preparation/Professional Responsibilities (Domain 1 & 4): General Observations Specialists Actions: Specialist spent most of the time....
+Stakeholders Behaviors: Stakeholders spent most of the time..
+Observations of the Environment Evidence, Examples, Suggestions, Notes, Directives Components 2A.
+Respect and Rapport School social workers interactions consistently model sensitivity and provide a warm and caring environment.
+SSW is highly respectful of the cultural and developmental differences among individuals and groups of students.
+SSW shares information with students, families, and staff 2B.
+Organizes and Manages Time, Routines, and Procedures Evaluations are on time.
+Paperwork is completed prior to the meeting and turned in.
+School social worker has a schedule for meeting with students and adheres to it and/or makes alternate arrangements.
 2C.
-Creating a Culture of Social-Emotional Well-Being Click here to enter text. ☐ Social Worker collaborates with staff on building wide positive behavior interventions, as desired/allowed by the district served. ☐ Social Worker consults with staff on specific social/emotional concerns that present in the classroom.
+Creating a Culture of Social-Emotional Well-Being Social Worker collaborates with staff on building wide positive behavior interventions, as desired/allowed by the district served.
+Social Worker consults with staff on specific social/emotional concerns that present in the classroom.
 2D.
-Managing Social Work Practice and Organizing Physical Space Click here to enter text. ☐ Office is well organized, non-confidential materials and manipulatives are varied and easily accessible. ☐ Materials are stored securely. ☐ With minimal guidance and prompting, students will follow their established routines.
+Managing Social Work Practice and Organizing Physical Space Office is well organized, non-confidential materials and manipulatives are varied and easily accessible.
+Materials are stored securely.
+With minimal guidance and prompting, students will follow their established routines.